3D Point Cloud Registration with Learning-based Matching Algorithm: Experiments

+\textbf{Dataset.} We further conducted experiments in both rigid and non-rigid settings with human shape data, following the experiments in~\cite{zeng2021corrnet3d}.
+Here, we combined our matching module with CorrNet3D~\cite{zeng2021corrnet3d}, which has supervised and unsupervised training options.

-\textbf{Dataset.} Following the experiments in~\cite{zeng2021corrnet3d}, we conducted experiments in both rigid and non-rigid settings.
-Note that, in each experiment, we used the data split provided by~\cite{zeng2021corrnet3d}.
-For the rigid setting, we used the Surreal dataset~\cite{varol17_surreal}, which contains 230K point cloud samples for training and 100 samples for testing.
+The Surreal dataset~\cite{varol17_surreal} is used for rigid human shape setting, which contains 230K point cloud samples for training and 100 samples for testing.
 The 230K point clouds were randomly paired into 115K training samples, and 100 test pairs were created by randomly rotating and translating the test samples.
-For the non-rigid setting, we used the Surreal dataset and the SHREC dataset~\cite{li2015comparison} for training and test, which respectively contain 230K and 860 samples.
+For the non-rigid settings, the Surreal dataset and the SHREC dataset~\cite{li2015comparison} are used for training and test, which respectively contain 230K and 860 samples.
 The training samples were the same as in the rigid setting, while the 860 test samples were randomly combined into 430 test pairs.
-For all the above datasets, each point cloud contained 1024 points. \textbf{Evaluation metrics.} For the evaluation metrics, following~\cite{zeng2021corrnet3d}, we used the corresponding percentage (Corr) under various tolerant errors.
+Each point cloud contained 1024 points for all the above datasets.

+\textbf{Evaluation metrics.} The corresponding percentage (Corr) under various tolerant errors is used for the evaluation metrics following~\cite{zeng2021corrnet3d}.
 The Corr and tolerant errors are defined as follows:

-where $\odot$, $\bm{P}^\text{gt}$, $||\cdot||_1$ and $r$ respectively represent the Hadamard product, ground-truth correspondence matrix, L1-norm and tolerant radius. \textbf{Implementation details.} In this experiment, we replaced the DeSmooth module in the CorrNet3D model with our ESFW module, which was optimized according to the loss function, as in CorrNet3D.
-For the parameters in the equations, we set $K=128$, $D_f = 128$, $L=10$ and $D_g=16$.
-Also, following~\cite{zeng2021corrnet3d}, we trained the model with the Adam optimizer, a learning rate of 1e-4, a batch size of 10 and 100 epochs.
-We implemented the model with the PyTorch framework on a Tesla V100 GPU.
+where $\odot$ and $||\cdot||_1$ respectively represent the Hadamard product and L1-norm, and $\bm{P}^\text{gt}$ and $r$ respectively represent ground-truth correspondence matrix and tolerant radius.

+\textbf{Implementation details.} In this experiment, we replaced \textbf{the DeSmooth module (DeS)} in the CorrNet3D model with our WN-based matching module (WN), which was optimized according to the loss function in~\cite{zeng2021corrnet3d}.
+We set $r=0.5$, $\mathcal{D}_s=16$, and $L=10$ for the parameters in the equations.
+Also, following~\cite{zeng2021corrnet3d}, we trained the model with the Adam optimizer, a learning rate of 1e-4, a batch size of 10, and 100 epochs.